madesh1604/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of my favorite things:
+- 🚗
+- 🚲
+- 💰
+- 🎵
+- 🌧️

+In order to some addition to the favorite things:
+-food
+-coding
+-weaving